isc-projects/stork/doc/devel.rst

       rpc restartKea ( .agentapi.RestartKeaReq ) returns ( .agentapi.RestartKeaRsp );
     }

-You can also call specific gRPC calls.
-For example, to get the state, the following command can be
+You can also make specific gRPC calls.
+For example, to get the machine state, the following command can be used:
-used:

 .. code:: console